-The idea for the 5 Up series was taken from the Seven Up TV show.
+We started the 5 Up Series nearly five years ago.
 We were interested to see how aspiring professional players developed and what factors affected their progress.
 Five players were chosen: one from each of the provinces and a second, from Leinster, who would have another season at underage level the following year.
 Continue reading